-The coast of the Chenier Plain is fronted by sand beaches and coastal mudflats.
+Sand beaches and coastal mudflats front the coast of the Chenier Plain.
 The source of the mud is discharge of the Mississippi and Atchafalaya Rivers.
-Their fine sediments drift westward with prevailing nearshore currents.
+Their fine sediments drift westward with prevailing near-shore currents.
 Fluid mud extends from the seaward edge of the marsh grasses to a few hundred meters offshore.
 The mud is an extremely effective wave-energy absorber.
 Consequently, the mainland shore is rarely exposed to effective wave action except during storms.
-Although only this sand beaches occur along the Chenier Plain, resting against the marsh, much of the Chenier coast is fairly stable.
+Although only these sand beaches occur along the Chenier Plain, resting against the marsh, much of the Chenier coast is fairly stable.